Thread: qi gong VIDEO

 Of course.
 All that machinery interferes with Real Chi.

 Probably won't even need machinery.
-Just protocols to disallow any magician's tricks.
+Just protocols to disallow any magician's tricks."Those who can make you believe absurdities, can make you commit atrocities." – Voltaire.

 Protocols stop the flow of Real Chi.